-The AIM Act provides a highly limited and discrete grant of authority to EPA to phase down HFCs.
-The Act cannot be used for any purpose other than phasing down HFCs.

-The AIM Act was prepared with substantial input from experts and others in industry and the environmental community with significant experience with Title VI programs, with the common goal of ensuring an effective and efficient HFC phase down.

-The AIM Act supports a transition to next generation refrigerant technologies in 3 primary ways:

-1. HFC production

-HFC production and consumption is phased down over a 15-year period via a closed allowance allocation and trading program.
-This provides for an orderly and market- and consumer-friendly transition from HFCs.

-2. EPA authorization

-EPA is authorized to establish standards for the management of HFCs used as refrigerants, such as in equipment servicing and repair, and for the recovery of "used" HFCs for purification and resale, known as reclaim.
-This helps ensure an adequate supply of HFCs for servicing existing equipment.

-3. Sector-based use restrictions

-EPA can establish sector-based use restrictions, as a way to facilitate transitions to next generation refrigerant technologies.
-These restrictions would complement the broader production and consumption phase down, aiding sectors able to transition more quickly away from HFCs and providing more flexibility for those sectors in need of more time to complete a transition.
+- The AIM Act provides a highly limited and discrete grant of authority to EPA to phase down HFCs.
+The Act cannot be used for any purpose other than phasing down HFCs. - The AIM Act supports a transition to next generation refrigerant technologies in three primary ways: - HFC production and consumption is phased down over a 15-year period via a closed allowance allocation and trading program.
+This provides for an orderly and market- and consumer-friendly transition out of HFCs. - EPA is authorized to establish standards for the management of HFCs used as refrigerants, such as in equipment servicing and repair, and for the recovery of "used" HFCs for purification and resale, known as reclaim.
+This helps ensure an adequate supply of HFCs for servicing existing equipment. - EPA can establish sector-based use restrictions, as a way to facilitate transitions to next generation refrigerant technologies.
+These restrictions would complement the broader production and consumption phase down, aiding sectors able to transition more quickly away from HFCs and providing more flexibility for those sectors in need of more time to complete a transition. - The AIM Act was prepared with substantial input from experts and others in industry and the environmental community with significant experience with Title VI programs, with the common goal of ensuring an effective and efficient HFC phase down.